diffix/reference/docs/led-issues.md

 ## Background (difference attacks)

 As background, the primary reason we need LED is to deal with difference attacks.
-These are attacks where an analyst has a pair of queries (by convention I call them 'left' and 'right') that potentially differs by one 'victim' user (or possible by N users, but where  N-1 of them are known and one of them is the victim), and then tries to detect if the left and right buckets differ or not.
+These are attacks where an analyst has a pair of queries (by convention I call them 'left' and 'right') that potentially differs by one 'victim' user (or possibly by N users, but where  N-1 of them are known and one of them is the victim), and then tries to detect if the left and right buckets differ or not.

 In this document we refer to 'static' and 'dynamic' noise layers (where 'dynamic' is what we sometimes called UID layers).
 Anyway, static layer seeds depend only one the semantics of the SQL, while dynamic layer seeds depend also on the specific users in the bucket (although there are variants on how to do this, as will be seen).